Corey Seager Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Red Sox pitching staff is 16th in the league with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have a 4.41 team ERA that ranks 19th across all MLB pitching staffs.
+- The Red Sox have a 4.38 team ERA that ranks 18th across all league pitching staffs.

-- Red Sox pitchers combine to give up 111 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (112 total, 1.3 per game).

-- Bello (5-5) gets the starting nod for the Red Sox in his 14th start of the season.
-He's put together a 3.08 ERA in 73 2/3 innings pitched, with 67 strikeouts.
+- Crawford (3-4) gets the starting nod for the Red Sox in his ninth start of the season.
+He's put together a 3.77 ERA in 57 1/3 innings pitched, with 55 strikeouts.

-- The righty last appeared on Thursday against the Miami Marlins, when he tossed seven innings, allowing one earned run while giving up two hits.
+- The right-hander's most recent time out came on Saturday against the Toronto Blue Jays, when he went 5 2/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.